benc-uk/kube-workshop/04-deployment/readme.md

 - The image to be run is `mongo:latest`.
 Note: This is not really part of our app, it's the the public MongoDB image hosted on Dockerhub.
 - The port **27017** should be exposed from the container.
 - Do not worry about persistence or using a *Service* at this point.
+- Pass `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` environmental vars to the container setting the username to "admin" and password to "supersecret".

 Alternatively you can use the YAML below, don't worry this isn't cheating, in the real world everyone is too busy to write Kubernetes manifests from scratch 😉